 When you stitch, the natural oils on your hands transfer to the fabric.
-That's why it is important to wash your cross stitch before framing, even if the piece looks clean.
+That's why it is important to wash your cross stitch and hand embroidery projects before framing, even if the piece looks clean.
 Oils that you can't immediately see can become stains over time.

 Washing is also an easy way to get out stubborn creases and hoop marks made during stitching.

-Fortunately, washing cross stitch is easy and doesn't require any special equipment.
+Fortunately, washing cross stitch and hand embroidery is easy and doesn't require any special equipment.
 Here is how to do it.

 - Mild soap like Soak Scentless or dish soap